Laboratory Frame Representation for General High-Frequency Gravitational Waveforms: Introduction

 \section{Introduction}

 Einstein’s field equations in general relativity (GR) are covariant under coordinate transformations, which can often be solved in coordinate systems that are mathematically convenient but often physically unintuitive.
 Thus, ever since gravitational waves (GWs) were first proposed, their physical effects have been continuously discussed \cite{EINSTEIN193743, BONDI1957, rakhmanov_fermi-normal_2014}.
-An important case is the prediction of a detector's response on earth to a passing GW.
-In particular, detector structures like stationary masses or static magnetic fields can usually only be established in the detector’s local laboratory frame, where coordinates are assumed to be rigid in a nearly flat spacetime.
-This motivates the use of Fermi normal coordinates, where the metric components $g_{\mu\nu}(x)$ can be constructed so that $g_{\mu\nu}(0)=\eta_{\mu\nu}$, where $\eta_{\mu\nu}$ is the Minkowski metric, and $\partial_\rho g_{\mu\nu}(0)=0$ when choosing the origin $x_0=0$ to be the detector's center of mass.
+For detector development and signal processing, it is essential to predict the response of a detector to a passing GW to high accuracy.
+In particular, detector structures like stationary masses or static magnetic fields can usually only be established in the local laboratory frame of the detector, where coordinates are assumed to be rigid in nearly flat spacetime.
+This requires the construction of Fermi normal coordinates, where the metric components $g_{\mu\nu}(x)$ obey $g_{\mu\nu}(0)=\eta_{\mu\nu}$, with $\eta_{\mu\nu}$ the Minkowski metric, and $\partial_\rho g_{\mu\nu}(0)=0$ when choosing the origin $x_0=0$ to be the center of mass of the detector.
 Locally, this resembles an inertial frame of the detector, often referred to as the proper detector (PD) frame \cite{rakhmanov_fermi-normal_2014}.